cmuparlay/parlayhash/README.md

 initial insert geometric mean of mops = 290.741
 ```

-## Code Organization and Dependences
+## Code Dependencies

-The only dependences our implementations have are with [parlaylib](https://github.com/cmuparlay/parlaylib), which is included as part of the repository.
+The only dependencies our implementations have are with [parlaylib](https://github.com/cmuparlay/parlaylib), which is included as part of the repository.
 Note that parlaylib will start up threads as needed to run certain operations in parallel.
 Once no longer needed, these will go to sleep but will still be around.

 The only file you need to include directly to use our hash maps is one of:
 - [include/hash_nogrow/unordered_map.h](include/hash_nogrow/unordered_map.h), or